Samsung Galaxy S8+ Kills The iPhone 7 In Battery Tests, Here’s How To Make It Last Even Longer

 Tip #3: Disable the Always On Display

 The Galaxy S8+ has an Always On display, and just like Smart Stay, the feature in itself is a neat trick.
-Inasmuch as the feature is pretty cool, however, it also consumes extra juice from the Galaxy S8+’s 3500mAh power supply.
+While the feature is pretty cool, however, it also consumes extra juice from the Galaxy S8+’s 3500mAh power supply.
 To extend the battery life of the Galaxy S8+, users are advised to disable the device’s Always On Display feature.

 Tip #4: Disable the LED Indicator